AtenDesignGroup/aten-gulp/README.md

 ### SVG
-To compile SVG icons run the following command.
+*Not Yet Implemented* To compile SVG icons run the following command.

 ```
 npm run svg